 Download the FREE SBS Radio App for a better listening experience

-More than two months have passed since Abdullah Qaiser was attacked at night by a group of young people.
+Few months have passed since Abdullah Qaiser was attacked at night by a group of young people.

 While driving through the university campus, the 21-year-old international student's car was stopped by a group of around seven people who set upon him.